This is a concept album about a geographic location, the place where I grew up.

 Zenzero’s life was short, he had not the time to bloom.
 He was buried in the countryside in a box full of flowers, the same countryside, and the same path I use to walk.

-After one year when I was taking my usual walk, I noticed flowers blooming in the same place where he buried him.
+After one year when I was taking my usual walk, I noticed flowers blooming in the same place where we buried Zenzero.

 From that day, every year, the flowers that were buried with him find their way to bloom.

-When I wrote it there weren’t any social media.
-You could only browse thousands of pictures by turning pages of books, travel guides, magazines.
+When I wrote it there weren’t any social media and you could only browse thousands of pictures by turning pages of books, travel guides, magazines.

 Zenzero was a small guinea pig that is part of the inspiration behind the song Morning Flowers.

-I also remember I dug deep enough.
-All the flowers were surely under the ground.
-One day, the year after, while I was walking I noticed something in the ground.
+I dug deep enough and I’m sure that all the flowers of his tiny box were under the ground.
+One day, the year after, I was walking and I noticed something in the ground.

 It was late spring and the grass was starting to grow but my attention was caught by some flowers.

 They were blooming exactly in the same position where Zenzero was buried.
-From that day, every year, no matter what happens, Znero’s flowers bloom.
+From that day, every year, no matter what happens, Zenzero’s flowers bloom.

-The last line of the Gridline walks about a jobless feeling.
+The last line of the Gridline is about a jobless feeling that I was experiencing after my graduation.

-I often compare my world and my years with the ones lived by my father at my age at that his youth time.
+I often compare my world and the Internet years with the Post–World War II economic expansion era lived by my father.

-My father began working at the peak of the 60’s Italian boom.
-I began working instead at the beginning of a long series of economic crises.
-I felt ashamed of being unemployed and the lack of sleep followed.
+My father began working at the peak of the 60’s Italian boom, while I began working instead at the beginning of a long series of economic crises.

-There was no love in my nights.
-I wanted to talk with my father about my feelings and the lyrics came easy.
+At the end of the day, I wanted to talk with my father about my feelings but I did not.
+I just imagined a conversion and the lyrics came really easy.